THE DRAHTHAAR - WIREHAIR FAIRYTALE

 The use of the dog predicates the breeder to emphasize certain characteristics or traits that he as a breeder and possibly hunter desires to establish within his line or strain.
 Regardless of the registry, the dogs possess the same genes.

 However, one may use a dog quite differently in America as opposed for instance in Germany, Italy, Sweden, or Russia.
 The hunter living in Italy may primarily hunt hare with his Drahthaar.
 A typical German hunt utilizes beaters to drive the quarry towards the waiting guns.
 The dog handlers use their dogs for "after the shot", primarily retrieving the dead birds.
 A Russian hunter’s target may be large game like Elk or Boar.
 Such hunters use their dog primarily for tracking and retrieving.
 In America, most hunters use their versatile dogs for bird hunting.
-It is important that the dog search to hunter’s front, locating game then establishing a steady point and finally holding the point until the hunter flushes the quarry.
+It is important that the dog searches to hunter’s front, locating game then establishing a steady point and finally holding the point until the hunter flushes the quarry.
 At this instance, the dog should automatically retrieve the game to the handler.

 The Wirehairs are all the same breed of dog.
 They are not two distinct and separate breeds.
 Their utilization may be profoundly different.
 The method of training also varies as well as how the breeder emphasizes what he wants to establish in his progeny.
 A dog that hunts large game or vermin may at times need to defend himself.
 Some breeders desire a dog that has a high measure of the “instinct to kill.”
 Dog breeds such as the "Pit Bull" possess a high "instinct to kill".
 Such dogs display a trait of “sharpness” or “aggression”.
 There are many stories of German breeders who participated in events that tested the aggression factor of their dogs.
 These trialers dug a hole, covered it with planks, and further covered it with dirt.
 An assistant released a Badger from its cage into this hole.
 Each handler brought his dog to this spot to test the dog’s ferocity and instinct to kill.
 It was not a matter of whether the dog could dispatch the Badger, but how many seconds it took to kill it.
 Two of the highly toted breeds were the Jadgterrier and the Drahthaar.
 Some Drahthaar breeders believe that a dog that has a high “instinct to kill” will never refuse a command; no matter how difficult.
 The aggression test is a part of the VDD testing.